How to apply for a work permit in Croatia: Guide for 2023

 - There is a valid contract between the end user of the service and the worker’s employer

 - The employer is a temporary employment agency that can assign the worker to the end user in Croatia

 - The foreign company sends their worker to work in an office or a branch set up in Croatia

 A third-country national or EEA citizen can be sent by their native (foreign) company to work in Croatia for a temporary or periodic duration.

-If the worker holds an A1 certificate (issued by the parent country of the worker), he or she can work in Croatia for up to 90 days without a certificate of employment or a residence or work permit.
+If the worker holds an A1 certificate (issued by the parent country of the worker), he or she can work in Croatia for up to 90 days without a certificate of employment or a residence and work permit.

-If the placement of the worker needs to be extended beyond the 90 days, the administrative police station may:
+If the placement of the worker needs to be extended beyond 90 days, the administrative police station may:

 - Grant temporary residence and issue a residence permit to the third-country national